tcarland/wireguard-manager/README.md

 Why the wrapper?

 Wireguard tunnels are easy to create and the CLI easily scriptable.
-This wrapper defines a declaritive configuration (yaml) to represent wireguard tunnels.
+This wrapper defines a declaritive YAML configuration to represent wireguard tunnels.
 This allows for defining more complex meshes and automation of wireguard tunnels in a clean and consistent manner.